gcruzgar/UKsurvey/README.md

 In general, this project feeds inputs to [neworder](https://github.com/virgesmith/neworder)'s dynamic microsimulation environment as well as the [quasi dynamic household microsimulation](https://github.com/virgesmith/humanleague) in SPENSER, ultimately serving as a key tool to produce population estimates at household level.
 The project serves as a demonstration of the use of current software in SPENSER with a different data set, confirming the validity of integrating new datasets as a complement of national census.

 ## Data
+### Census

+The UK Census is the most accurate representation of UK population data available, thus it is often used for population microsynthesis.
+However, it only occurs once every 10 years and lacks behavioural and consumer data.
+This is why it is important to complement census with other datasets.
+The Office for National Statistics (ONS) produces a national population census every 10 years.
+ONS gives free access to the latest one - currently 2011.

+Data can be obtained directly from [Nomisweb](https://www.nomisweb.co.uk).
+See [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI) for a `python` and `R` wrapper.

 ### Understanding Society

 Understanding Society is a longitudinal study of the behaviour of ~40,000 households across the UK.